Yagisan/The-Bustling-Valley/README.md

 **[Ridgeside Village](https://www.nexusmods.com/stardewvalley/mods/7286)** is a huge expansion with over 50 new NPCs, a new village to the east of Pelican town, new quests and more.

-**[Boarding House and Bus Stop Extension](https://www.nexusmods.com/stardewvalley/mods/4120)** adds a boarding house behind the bus stop with several new NPCs.
-NPCs from other mods can make their homes here.

 **[East Scarp](https://www.nexusmods.com/stardewvalley/mods/5787)** adds a village to the west of Pelican town, and several new NPCs.
 NPCs from other mods can make their homes here.

 **[Lunna - Astray in Stardew Valley](https://www.nexusmods.com/stardewvalley/mods/6626)** adds a new village, a special quest, new crops, fish and more.